abdofola/Abdallah-React-Test/readme.md

 # Testing React App
 This is a react app that's built with vite tool.
-It's meant to walk through testing react components.
+It's meant to walk you through testing react components.

 # Built With
 [vite](https://vitejs.dev/guide/) is a build tool that aims to provide a faster and leaner development experience for modern web projects.